-Ari attended Wesleyan University, where he majored in Theater and Psychology but continued performing across various formats: department and student theater, thesis films, rock bands, the gospel choir and modern dance; he starred in plays by Bulgakov, Wilder, Kaufman, Mamet and Labute; a short film he made won high honors and went on the festival circuit; he musical directed and MC'd a cabaret; and he taught music theory and appreciation classes to underprivileged children in Middletown, Connecticut.
-Aside from the ten required courses he took in psychology, Ari also completed courses in the sociology, religion, history, math and English departments, and he strongly believes that his liberal arts education has made him a better artist.
+Ari attended Wesleyan University and majored in Theater and Psychology, but continued performing across various formats: department and student theater, thesis films, rock bands, the gospel choir and modern dance; he starred in plays by Bulgakov, Wilder, Kaufman, Mamet and Labute; a short film he made won high honors and went on the U.S. festival circuit; he musical directed and MC'd cabaret shows; and he taught music theory and appreciation to underprivileged children in Middletown, Connecticut.
+Aside from the ten required courses he took in psychology, Ari also completed courses in the sociology, religion, history, math and English departments.
+He strongly believes that his liberal arts education has made him a better artist.

-Ari has performed on dozens of stages on and off-Broadway and across the country under the direction of a number of celebrated theater makers, including Tony Kushner, David Cromer, Bartlett Sher, James Lapine, Mary Zimmerman, Michael Greif, David Cromer, and Kathleen Marshall, and alongside acclaimed actors such as Laurie Metcalf, Oscar Isaac and David Straithairn.
-He can also be seen on film and television, playing Danny in the upcoming FX series Fosse/Verdon with Sam Rockwell and Michelle WIlliams (who won an Emmy for her performance); Jem Moreland on Amazon's hit series The Marvelous Mrs. Maisel; Sam Isaac on CBS' hit show Blue Bloods; Josh Bing on FBI: International; Manny Veselic in USA's White Collar opposite Matt Bomer and Aidan Quinn; and roles in both the new Lorne Michaels-produced comedy series The Other Two opposite Wanda Sykes and Dick Wolf's FBI on CBS; he can also be found in the films To the Flame, Listen, Flight Test, and the upcoming Beautiful and Neat Room.
+Ari has performed on dozens of stages on and off-Broadway and across the country under the direction of a number of celebrated theater makers, including Tony Kushner, David Cromer, Bartlett Sher, James Lapine, Mary Zimmerman, Michael Greif and Kathleen Marshall, and alongside acclaimed actors such as David Straithairn, Oscar Isaac, Laurie Metcalf and Tony Shalhoub.
+He can also be seen on film and television, playing Danny in the FX series Fosse/Verdon with Sam Rockwell and Michelle WIlliams (who won an Emmy for her performance); Jem Moreland on Amazon's multi-Emmy-winning series The Marvelous Mrs. Maisel; Sam Isaac on CBS' hit show Blue Bloods; Josh Bing on FBI: International; Manny Veselic in USA's White Collar opposite Matt Bomer and Aidan Quinn; and roles in both the hilarious Lorne Michaels-produced comedy series The Other Two opposite Wanda Sykes and Dick Wolf's FBI on CBS; he can also be found in the films To the Flame, Listen, Flight Test, and the upcoming Beautiful and Neat Room.